Last updated on January 4th, 2023 at 12:46 am

 During the Paranormal Liberation Arc, many heroes lost their lives fighting Nomus and the Paranormal Liberation Front.
 Kyudai Garaki had modified Shigaraki Tomura’s body using his experiments.

-Eye Gun Hero: X- less, a Pro Hero was the first victim Shigaraki had made after his awakening from the experimentations.
-His death is recorded in the list of the heroes who were killed in the Paranormal Liberation Arc.
+X- less, a Pro Hero was the first injured Shigaraki had made after his awakening from the experimentations.
+His death is recorded in the list of the heroes who were wrecked in the Paranormal Liberation Arc.

 Raiding Jaku General Hospital, X-less had entered the room where Shigaraki was being operated.
 Using his Laser Quirk, he destroyed a suspicious-looking, importantly situated machine.
 It was apparently the machine that produced the Quirk-Destroying Drugs.